The best savings and investment accounts in Canada for 2024

 Since opening a savings account (in most cases) does not cost a banking customer anything, it’s often a good idea to hold some version of all three.

-High-interest savings account (HISA): HISAs are suitable for short-term or long-term investing if you’ve maxed your TFSA contribution limit for the year.
+- High-interest savings account (HISA): HISAs are suitable for short-term or long-term investing if you’ve maxed your TFSA contribution limit for the year.
 You might consider saving in a HISA if you’ve maxed your RRSP contribution room for the year as well, and prefer not to risk your deposit principal.
 And HISAs do not come with a contribution limit.
 Therefore, using one for a short term savings goal is a suitable option for Canadians who would like to earn more interest in a shorter amount of time, want a low-risk way to save and prefer to be able to access their deposits whenever they wish.
 Interest earned in a HISA is subject to taxation.

 - Tax-free savings account (TFSA): TFSAs are suitable savings accounts for all Canadian citizens of the age of majority, as anyone can reap the rewards of earning tax-free interest with no withdrawal restrictions.
 TFSAs have a contribution limit that increases with each new year.
 Unused room carriers forward, and starts accumulating at the age of 18 or 19, depending on the age of majority in the province where you live.